pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 x.json()["resources"][-3:-1]
 ```

 As an exmaple we built [CDE Alerter](https://github.com/pdefusco/CDE_Alerter) and the cde_python module.
 CDE Alerter is a Python App to continuously monitor the status of CDE Jobs across multiple CDE Virtual Clusters.
-It allows you to implement a set of rules to notify a set of recipients in case of a particular event.
-It uses cde_python, a custom Python wrapper for the CDE API, to issue requests to the CDE Virtual Cluster.
+It allows you to flag CDE Jobs that last more than a provided number of seconds.
+It uses cde_python, a custom Python wrapper for the CDE API, to periodically submit requests to the CDE Virtual Cluster.
+The general idea is that you can use Python to implement a set of business rules in case of a particular event in a CDE Cluster.

 In order to run this App in your local machine little to none code changes are required.
 You will need Python 3.6 or above, a Gmail account with 2-step authentication and an App password.
 Steps to set up a Gmail account correctly are provided below.
-We recommend creating a new one and not using your personal Gmail account if you have one.
+We do not recommend using your existing Gmail account if you have one and instead creating a new one as shown below.

 ## Instructions